The Gamma Function via Interpolation: Existing Approaches

-An extensive analysis of the parmeter $r$ was conducted by Pugh \cite{Pugh} for the Lanczos approximation.
-The approach is quite general, and can also be applied to the Spouge approximation.
-Note that the parmeter $r$ can be chosen to approximate an additional point $\bar{z}$, and so $r = r(\bar{z})$ is chosen to satisfy the nonlinear equation

-The parameters $r(\bar{z})$ obtained for the first few values of $N$ and several choices of $\bar{z}$ are displayed in Table \ref{tab:Spouge}.
+An extensive analysis of the parameter $r$ was conducted by Pugh \cite{Pugh} for the Lanczos approximation.
+The analysis is quite general, and can also be applied to the Spouge approximation.
+We can choose $r>N-1$ to approximate an additional point $\bar{z}$, and so $r = r(\bar{z})$ which satisfies the nonlinear equation $\Gamma(\bar{z})=\Gamma_S(\bar{z})$.
+We display $r(\bar{z})$ for several values of $N$ and $\bar{z}$ in Table \ref{tab:Spouge}.

-In Figure \ref{fig:Spouge}, we choose $\bar{z} =100$, and construct the relative error of the Spouge approximation along the real line $z =x$ (left), and the imaginary line $z = \frac{1}{2}+iy$ (right).
-The exact solution is obtained using a shifted Stirling approximation with 30 terms, which ensures high accuracy over the entire complex half-plane $\Re(z) >0$.
+In Figure \ref{fig:Spouge}, we choose $\bar{z} =\frac{1}{2}$, and construct the relative error $\log_{10}\left|1-\Gamma_S(z)/\Gamma(z)\right|$ of the Spouge approximation along the real line $z =x$ (top left), and the imaginary line $z = \frac{1}{2}+iy$ (top right).
 The errors are obtained using variable precision arithmetic.
-The Spouge coefficients $c_n(r)$ as in equation \eqref{eqn:Spouge_c} are reported with $N=8$ and $\bar{z}=100$, in Table \ref{tab:Coeffs} of Appendix \ref{Coeffs}.
+A contour plot over the complex plane is also depicted (bottom plots).
+For comparison with other methods below, we fix the degree $N = 6$, yieldinf a relative accuracy of 9 or more digits in the right half plane $\Re(z)>1/2$.

 It is evident from the Figure that the approximation converges slowly as $|z|$ increases, in accordance with the bound (see theorem 1.3.1 in \cite{Spouge})